-• UX/UI - Can you view a providor's Tours on a mobile?
+- UX/UI Can you view a providor's example Tours on a mobile?
 Tablet?
 If they have not made the Tour for mobile, they possibly don't understand your audience.
 Check how text and embedded images display.
+Does the gyroscope work?
 Is scrolling intuitive or does it feel backwards?
-Can you click the hotspots, read the menus and content?
-If you can't navigate or work the provider's other Tours, then your parents won't be able to navigate yours.
-'Force orientation' or orientation agnostic is also good to look out for as there are pros and cons to both agnostic and force may not notice on someone else's Tour, you don't know what you're looking for, it will become obvious where extra care has been spent using bespoke icons (not the standard caret arrows like in Google Street View or the door icon) and school colours and fonts.
-Many softwares for Virtual Tours do not allow bespoke design work, icons or font choices so these are questions you need to ask a provider.
-Can I use my school logo and colours for all the hotspots and menus?
-Can you use our font?
-Can I move this element around?
-Can my menu be bottom-justified/right-justified etc?
+Can you click the hotspots, can you read the menus and content?
+If you can't navigate or work the provider's other Tours, then it could be argued that your parents won't be able to navigate yours.
+'Force orientation' or orientation agnostic is also good to look out for as there are pros and cons to both agnostic and force orientation. - Branding look out for school branding, colours, iconography and fonts.
+These things you may not notice on someone else's Tour as you don't know what you're looking for, but if you know to look for it, it will become glaringly obvious where extra care has been spent using bespoke icons (not the standard caret arrows like in Google Street View or the door icon) and school colours and fonts.
+Many softwares for Virtual Tours do not allow any sort of bespoke design work, icons or font choices so these are questions you need to ask a provider.
+"Can I use my school logo and colours for all the hotspots and menus and can you use "Times" font and can I move this element around and can my menu be bottom-justified/right-justified etc?"
 This flexibility in design is KEY!
-Otherwise, animations, 'moving parts' such as TV playing a video, or light switches that change the scene.
-These are features that engage your audience and make exploring fun and exciting.
-Menu Design, Layout and Content - Is there a menu of headline content that is easily recognisable to force a user to a CTA?
-This might be sign up admission forms, fees, process description, contact names and emails, a welcome from the Head etc. How is this
+Otherwise, your Tour will look similar to every other school Tour that that provider creates. - Design Immersion things that bring you 'into' the 'scene e.g. lens flare, diegetic audio, animations, 'moving parts' such as TV playing a video, or light switches that change the scene.
+These are features that engage your audience and make exploring fun and exciting. - Menu Design, Layout and Content Is there a menu of headline content that is easily recognisable to force a user to a CTA?
+This might be sign up admission forms, fees, process description, contact names and emails, a welcome from the Head etc. How is this information laid out?
+Is it easy to use?